pawelgrzybek/pawelgrzybek.com/content/posts/2018-03-05-siema-thanks-for-2000-stars-on-github.md

 ---
 title: Siema!
 Thanks for 2000 stars on Github!
-description: In November 2016 I was looking for a carousel for one of my projects.
+summary: In November 2016 I was looking for a carousel for one of my projects.
 I couldn't find one that fulfills my requirements so I built one.
 Months have passed, hours have been spent on the project and 280 commits later…
 photo: 2018-03-05.jpg
 ---